UST-QuAntiL/quantil-docs/docs/index.md

 [Qverview](./user-guide/qverview.md) provides an overview of several technologies for quantum application development such as development kits, cloud services, programming languages, etc.
 It enables to analyze and compare different technologies and identify their interoperability.

+The [Library](https://github.com/UST-QuAntiL/PlanQK-Library) is a simple REST API to use [JabRef](https://github.com/JabRef/jabref) as a service in order to manage bibTex entries and conduct systematic literature reviews.

 ### Application

 [QHAna](./user-guide/qhana.md) - The **Q**uantum **H**umanities **Ana**lysis Tool is a toolset of Machine Learning techniques for classical and quantum hardware, designed for the use with the [MUSE Repository](https://www.iaas.uni-stuttgart.de/publications/INBOOK-2018-05-MUSE.pdf).
 It comprises a rich set of techniques, mostly for categorical data.
 The tools are split up into 4 different categories: **Data Preparation, Feature Engineering, Clustering,** and **Classification**.
 From each category various alternative methods can be selected to be used for the analysis.